STOP DEADLY STAND YOUR GROUND

 The Ohio legislature is trying to pass an extreme “Stand Your Ground” bill that would put lives in danger.
 It would allow anyone in public places like malls or parking lots to shoot to kill if they feel threatened without any responsibility to try to deescalate or simply walk away.

 - Urgent!
-Call Senator Coley’s office and ask him to stop this bill
+Call Representative Householder’s office and ask him to stop this bill

-- Send an email to your state lawmakers with one click
+- Email your state lawmakers with one click

-- Want to lobby with us at the capitol?
+- Want to do a virtual lobby visit?
 Email [email protected].

 - Share these actions online using graphics